NeoZones/CyberBus2/README.md

 For use with the music cog, a `sounds/` directory is provided.
 - Sound files may be placed in the `sounds/originals` subdirectory, and additional subdirectories are supported.
 - The `normalize` Bash script should be used to normalize all audio within the `originals` subdirectory.
+This requires [ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize).
-- The bot will check for sound files within the `sounds/normalized` subdirectory, which is where the `normalize` script will output all of its files.
+- The bot will currently check for sound files within the `sounds/normalized` subdirectory, which is where the `normalize` script will output all of its files.

 ## Getting started